NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Seraptis.md

 abilities_mid:
   - name: ""
   - name: "Blood Healing"
-    desc: " (aura,healing,vitality) 30 feet.\nWhenever a humanoid within the aura takes bleed damage, the blood flows through the air to the seraptis's mouths and the seraptis heals by the same amount."
+    desc: " (aura,healing,vitality) 30 feet.\n\nWhenever a humanoid within the aura takes bleed damage, the blood flows through the air to the seraptis's mouths and the seraptis heals by the same amount."

   - name: "Recovery Vulnerability"
     desc: "  When a creature within the seraptis's blood healing aura recovers from persistent damage, the seraptis takes 3d6 mental damage."